Syntrojex/Dart-Concepts/01-introduction/03-native-vs-cross-platform.md

 | **Best For** | Apps requiring deep native or hardware integration | Most business apps, startups, MVPs, and cross-platform products |

 ---

+## Which One Should You Choose?
+> While Flutter's single codebase, rich widget library, and Dart language make it a compelling choice for most apps, native development might offer improved performance and greater flexibility for apps demanding advanced graphics or deep native feature integration.

+For most learning journeys and the vast majority of real-world apps, **Flutter/cross-platform development is the practical choice** — which is exactly why this repository focuses on Dart and Flutter.

+---